 As the Shore Temple was initially identified as part of the Seven Pagodas at Mahabalipuram, an ancient Hindu legend referred to the origin of these pagodas in mythical terms.

 Badami Cave Temples is a prestige of Badami town.
 A complex system of rock-cut shrines, the cave temples at Badami, Karnataka, represent some of the earliest known examples of Hindu temples.
-They were carved out by the artisans under the Chalukya rule in the 6th Century A.D.
-The Hindu, Jain and Buddhist cave temples that are worth witnessing for anyone interested in history and archaeology.
+The artisans carved them out under the Chalukya rule in the 6th Century A.D.
+The Hindu, Jain, and Buddhist cave temples are worth witnessing for anyone interested in history and archaeology.

-The Mundeshwari Devi Temple (also spelled as Mundesvari) is located at Kaura in Kaimur district in the state of Bihar, India on the Mundeshwari Hills.
+The Mundeshwari Devi Temple (also spelled as Mundesvari) is located at Kaura in Kaimur district in Bihar, India, on the Mundeshwari Hills.
 This is one of the oldest temples in India and is dedicated to Lord Shiva and his consort Parvati.
 Archaeological Survey of India dates it to 108 A.D.
 It is also considered to be the oldest functional temple in the world.

-The inscription of an information plaque erected by the Archaeological Survey of India (ASI) at the site indicates the dating of the temple to 108 AD.
-However, there are other versions for the dating stating the Saka era, prior to Gupta dynasty rule (320 AD) in India, and specifically to 105 AD according to the Administrator of the Bihar Religious Trust Board.
+The inscription of an information plaque erected by the Archaeological Survey of India (ASI) indicates the temple’s dating to 108 AD.
+However, there are other versions for the dating stating the Saka era, before the Gupta dynasty rule (320 AD) in India, and specifically to 105 AD according to the Administrator of the Bihar Religious Trust Board.
 The temple, a protected monument under ASI since 1915.

 7. Durga Temple – Aihole

-Another beautiful temple located in Aihole, the Durga temples is another gem from the Chalukya dynasty and was built by the Chalukyas in the 7th or 8th Centuries.
+Another beautiful temple located in Aihole, the Durga temples, is another gem from the Chalukya dynasty and was built by the Chalukyas in the 7th or 8th Centuries.
 While Durga is a popular Hindu deity, in this case, it stands for “protector” as the temple is dedicated to Vishnu and Shiva.
-The Durga temple is a medieval era Hindu temple, which is also a part of a pending UNESCO world heritage site.
-This temple is located at Bagalkot, Aihole in the state of Karnataka, India.
+The Durga temple is a medieval era Hindu temple, also a part of a pending UNESCO world heritage site.
+This temple is located at Bagalkot, Aihole, in the state of Karnataka, India.

-The shape of the temple, in Indian traditional architecture, is known as Gajaprasta which means the resemblance to the back of an elephant.
-The temple’s unusual apsidal form is thought to imitate the earlier Buddhist chaitya halls but later studies established that apsidal design in Indian architecture is pan-Indian tradition, which was in practice even before Buddhist architecture.
+In Indian traditional architecture, this temple shape is known as Gajaprasta, which means the resemblance to the back of an elephant.
+The temple’s unusual apsidal form is thought to imitate the earlier Buddhist chaitya halls.
+Later studies established that apsidal design in Indian architecture is pan-Indian tradition, which existed before Buddhist architecture.

-Lingaraj, literally means the king of Lingam, the iconic form or Shiva.
-Shiva was originally worshipped as Kirtivasa and later as Harihara and is commonly referred to as Tribhuvaneshwara (also called Bhubaneswar), the master of three worlds, namely, heaven, earth, and netherworld.
+Lingaraj means the king of Lingam, the iconic form of Shiva.
+Shiva was originally worshipped as Kirtivasa and later as Harihara and is commonly referred to as Tribhuvaneshwara (also called Bhubaneswar), the master of three worlds, namely, heaven, earth, and the netherworld.
 His consort is called Bhuvaneshvari.

-Its Kalinga style of architecture is renowned across the globe that culminates the medieval stages of the architectural tradition at Bhubaneswar and it makes it a must visit for architecture and history buffs.
+Its Kalinga style of architecture is renowned across the globe and culminates the medieval stages of the architectural tradition at Bhubaneswar.
+It makes it a must-visit for architecture and history buffs.
 The temple is believed to be built by the kings of the Somavamsi dynasty, with later additions from the Ganga rulers.
 The temple complex has 50 other shrines and is enclosed by a large compound wall.

-Located in the foothills of Nandi Hills of Karnataka, Bhoga Nandeeshwara temple is dedicated to Hindu god Shiva.
-It is located 60km far from Bangalore and is under the protection of Archaeological Survey of India as a monument of national importance.
+Located in the foothills of the Nandi Hills of Karnataka, Bhoga Nandeeshwara temple is dedicated to Lord Shiva.
+It is located 60km from Bangalore and is under the protection of the Archaeological Survey of India as a monument of national importance.
 While Nandi Hills is a pretty popular tourist site, not many people know about the Bhoga Nandeeshwara.

-The temple is said to be more than 1000 years old going back to the 9th century and is the rendition of five different dynasties that ruled the area of Nandi Hills.
+The temple is more than 1000 years old, going back to the 9th century, and is the rendition of five different dynasties that ruled the area of Nandi Hills.
 However, one can see Dravidian Architecture dominating the most in the entire temple.

-Originally, Bana Queen Ratnavali is believed to have constructed the temple at first, and then, added and extended layers by layers during the Ganga dynasty, Cholas, Hoysalas, Pallavas, Vijayanagara kings consecutively.
-It was the Banas who created the original temple, then it was the Chola kings who added the roof during the 11th century, then it was the Hoysala dynasty that added marriage hall to the temple structural, and then finally, it was the Vijayanagar kings who added the outer wall and buildings during the 13th century.
+Originally, Bana Queen Ratnavali is believed to have constructed the temple at first and then added and extended layers by layers during the Ganga dynasty, Cholas, Hoysalas, Pallavas, Vijayanagara kings consecutively.
+The Banas created the original temple; then, the Chola kings added the roof during the 11th century.
+During the Hoysala dynasty, the marriage hall to the temple structure was added.
+Then finally, it was the Vijayanagar kings who added the outer wall and buildings during the 13th century.

-This Mysterious Temple in Malleswaram had been under the ground for more than 3000 years until it was discovered 3 years ago.
-Though it has been stated to stand for 7,000 years, the temple was only recently discovered 3 years ago in the city of Bangalore.
+This Mysterious Temple in Malleswaram had been under the ground for more than 3000 years until it was discovered in 1997.
+Though it has stood for 7,000 years, the temple was only recently discovered two decades ago go in Bangalore.
 Although the temple was buried over the years, the temple is still had a pleasant vibe that has been attracting more and more followers.

-The local priest says, “Three years ago, a politician tried to sell this plot.
-But the people objected on the grounds that the land should first be dug through to see if they could find something.”
+The local priest says, “A few years ago, a politician tried to sell this plot.
+But the people objected; they demanded that the land should be dug first to see if they could find something.”
 Surprisingly, they found the temple completely buried under the flat land.
-More surprisingly, the temple was preserved by the thick layers of soil and was still in perfect condition.
+More surprisingly, the temple was preserved by the thick soil layers and was still in perfect condition.